 Cell Groups in the Anterior Grey Column

 Numerous groups of motor neurons are seen in the cross section of anterior gray column, signifying several longitudinally ordered columns of varying lengths.
-They may be splitted into 3 major groups or nuclei: (a) medial, (b) lateral and (c) central.
+They may be split into 3 major groups or nuclei: (a) medial, (b) lateral and (c) central.

 - Medial group goes along the majority of the length of the spinal cord and innervate the axial musculature of the neck and trunk.
 This is further subdivided into ventromedial and dorsomedial parts.